 Faculty Investigators

-Michael Zimmer (PhD, NYU) is an associate professor in the Computer Science department at Marquette University.
+Michael Zimmer (PhD, NYU) is a professor in the Computer Science department at Marquette University.
 Michael’s research focuses on the intersection of privacy and ethics.
 For more information, see his website or email him directly.

 Student Researchers

-Priya Kumar is a PhD student in the iSchool at UMD and is advised by Jessica Vitak.
-She received her Master’s degree from the University of Michigan School of Information in 2014.
+priya-squareDuring this project, Priya Kumar was a PhD student in the iSchool at UMD and was advised by Jessica Vitak.
+She received her Master’s degree from the University of Michigan School of Information in 2014 and her PhD in 2021.
 Priya’s research focuses on how parents and children negotiate technology and privacy.
-For more information, see her website or email her directly.
+For more information, see her website.

-Yuting Liao is a PhD student in the iSchool at UMD and is advised by Jessica Vitak.
-She received her Master’s degree from Georgetown’s Communication, Culture and Technology program in 2015.
+yuting-liaoDuring this project, Yuting Liao was a PhD student in the iSchool at UMD and was advised by Jessica Vitak.
+She received her Master’s degree from Georgetown’s Communication, Culture and Technology program in 2015 and her PhD in 2021.
 Her research is interested in the intersection of health, aging, and technology.

 Dutch Collaborators

-Jason Pridmore is an Assistant Professor in the Department of Media and Communication at Erasmus University Rotterdam.focuses his research on the intersections between consumer use of new information and communication technologies and the areas of security, privacy and surveillance.
+Jason Pridmore is a professor in the Department of Media and Communication at Erasmus University Rotterdam.focuses his research on the intersections between consumer use of new information and communication technologies and the areas of security, privacy and surveillance.

-Daniel Trottier is an Associate Professor in the Department of Media and Communication at Erasmus University.
+Daniel Trottier is a professor in the Department of Media and Communication at Erasmus University.
 His current research considers the use of digital media for the purposes of scrutiny, denunciation and shaming as well as working on issues of mobile privacy and security concerns.